As global warming continues to wreak havoc worldwide, some vineyards consider carbon sequestration an antidote.

 Minimizing soil disturbance helps, too.
 “By not tilling and not disturbing the soil, we’re able to maintain soil structure.
 It gives us not just porosity and the ability to infiltrate water, but also allows those fungal communities responsible for secreting compounds like glomalin – catalysts for carbon sequestration – in and around the root zone.”

 So does maximizing biodiversity.
 Consequently, Troon earmarked ten acres of the 100-acre working farm, winery, and vineyard for biodiversity reserves, like a pond, riparian habitat, and dry swale.
 These areas brim with wildlife corridors, a native botanical garden, and pollinator habitats.
-“By maximizing biodiversity, you not only create a resilient system; the more diverse wildlife plants, insects, microbes, as well as systems that we have on the farm – and that includes our chickens, sheep and dogs – that are a part of the system as well.
+“By maximizing biodiversity, you not only create a resilient system; the more diverse wildlife plants, insects, microbes, as well as systems that we have on the farm – including our chickens, sheep and dogs – are a part of the system as well.
 There’s associated microbial diversity with all of those animals as well.”

 Hope Well Wine – Willamette Valley, Oregon

 “I want people to know unequivocally that soil is the largest reservoir of terrestrial carbon.
 It represents our greatest hope for sequestration,” says Mimi Casteel of Hope Well Wine in Oregon’s Willamette Valley.
 A noted authority on regenerative farming, Casteel holds degrees in forest science and biology.
 She’s also the daughter of regional pioneers Ted Casteel and Pat Dudley, Bethel Heights Vineyard on Eola-Amity Hills co-founders, and a wine grower in her own right.